brendanddev/Multimodal-Bot/README.md

 # Multimodal Bot
+This chatbot was built from the ground up using Python, regex, and spaCy, with no reliance on large language models or internet APIs for fallback responses or dialog continuity.
+It reflects an understanding of NLP fundamentals, including Named Entity Recognition, speech act classification, and rule-based matching.

-A sophisticated multimodal chatbot system that combines natural language processing, image processing, web scraping, and advanced analytics capabilities.
+It has been expanded on to build an even better bot, a sophisticated multimodal chatbot system that combines natural language processing, image processing, web scraping, and advanced analytics capabilities.
 This project implements a versatile bot that can process both text and image inputs, providing intelligent responses through various platforms while maintaining user engagement through an XP system and advanced analytics.

+## Features

 ## Installation
 1. Clone the repository: